Mntz/muOS-EpicNoir/README.md

 The following steps use Scrappy to get rom art but you can use any other application like Skraper that supports custom xml's.

 1. Download and install ![Scrappy](https://github.com/gabrielfvale/scrappy/releases) in muOS
-2. Download epic-gradient.zip from releases
+2. Download epic.gradient.scraper.zip from releases
 3. Add the xml file to /SD1/MUOS/application/.scrappy/templates
 4. Add the png file to /SD1/MUOS/application/.scrappy/templates/mask
 5. You can now select epic-gradient as artwork option in Scrappy